Powell praised by U.S. politicians from both parties as trailblazer, trusted adviser to presidents

 Powell was the first African American to serve as secretary of state and as chairman of the Joint Chiefs of Staff.
 He was urged at several points to run for president but never mounted a bid.

-“America needs more leaders like him at this moment, people willing to put nation over party and to call us together,” Sen. Christopher A. Coons (D-Del.) said in a statement.
-“Colin was truly a class act, who loved our nation deeply and who worked diligently in service to our country in key diplomatic, national security and public service roles over several decades.
-His loss will be felt by all who served with and learned from him.”

-Former vice president Dick Cheney also pointed to Powell’s role as a trailblazer.
+Former vice president Richard B. Cheney, who served with Powell, also pointed to Powell’s role as a trailblazer.

 “General Powell had a remarkably distinguished career, and I was fortunate to work with him,” Cheney said in a statement that noted Powell’s service in Operations Desert Shield and Desert Storm, among other things.
 “Colin was a trailblazer and role model for so many: the son of immigrants who rose to become National Security Advisor, Chairman of the Joint Chiefs, and Secretary of State.”

-Jaime Harrison, the chairman of the Democratic National Committee, said he had been personally moved by Powell’s achievements.
+Jaime Harrison, chairman of the Democratic National Committee, said he had been personally moved by Powell’s achievements.

 “As a young Black man, I was inspired by Secretary Powell, who showed there is no limit to what we can be or achieve,” Harrison said in a statement.